IIT Mandi: Undergraduate programs

 Like all the other IITs, admissions to these programs are done on the basis of merit list of JEE-Advanced, the second phase examination of Joint Entrance Examination (JEE), which is an all India engineering entrance examination.

+The School of Management at IIT Mandi has recently started Five Year Integrated Master of Business Administration (IMBA).
+After successful completion of the five years of the IMBA program, the students shall be awarded two separate degrees (i) BBA Analytics (Honors) and (ii) MBA (Data Science & Artificial Intelligence).